AllQuietApp/MongoQueueing/README.md

   - Format: Array of integers

 - `PersistException`
   - Boolean indicating whether exceptions should be persisted for analysis.
   - Default: `false`
   - Format: Boolean
+  -
+- `ClearSuccessfulPayloads`
+  - Boolean indicating whether successfully processed payloads should be deleted from the queue collection.
+  - Default: `false`
+  - Format: Boolean